Key Capabilities

 files = listOf("README.md"),

-modifications = "Read the source code in src/main and generate a comprehensive README.md.",
+modifications = "Read src/main and generate a comprehensive README.",

 extractContent = true,